iyassou/lox/README.md

 - [x] Accessing uninitialised variables is a runtime error (chapter 8) (_hmmm_...)
 - [x] `break` statement support (chapter 9)
 - [ ] Anonymous function syntax support (chapter 10)
+- [ ] Extend the resolver to report an unused local variable as an error (chapter 11)